RiiConnect24/Wii-Guide/_pages/Troubleshooting.md

 ##### Section I - Prep work

+1. Create a folder named `cias` on the root of your SD card if it does not already exist
 1. Copy `TWL Version Data - v0.cia` to the `/cias/` folder on your SD card
 2. Copy `DS Download Play - v1024.cia` to the `/cias/` folder on your SD card
 3. Copy `DS Internet - v2048.cia` to the `/cias/` folder on your SD card